-All other figures presented in this report, including the rolling four-quarter average, are based on the non-seasonally measures, unless otherwise stated.
+All other figures presented in this report, are based on the non-seasonally adjusted measures, unless otherwise stated.

 8. Jersey Housing Market Activity Index

 The Jersey Housing Market Activity Index is a derived index compiled from existing data sourced to produce the Jersey House Price Index and combines the mix adjusted average price of dwellings sold in Jersey with the total number of transactions that occurs during the same period to provide an indication of the total market activity.